volvojakobsen/volvojakobsen/README.md

 - 👋 Hi, I’m @volvojakobsen
+-
-- 👀 I’m interested in ...
+- 👀 I’m interested in
+learning front end development, computers, cars and motorsports.

-- 🌱 I’m currently learning to become a front end dev.
+- 🌱 I’m currently learning to become a front end dev. i am currently taking a 2 year course at noroff to become a front end dev. so far i have learned a lot about:

-- 💞️ I’m looking to collaborate on ...
+html
+css
+javascript

 - 📫 How to reach me volvo240jakobsen@gmail.com

 <!---